gini/gini-capture-sdk-android/README.md

 -------

 We are providing example apps for the Screen API and the Component API.
-These apps demonstrate how to integrate the Gini Vision Library and how to use it with the Gini Vision Network Library to analyze photos of documents.
+These apps demonstrate how to integrate the Gini Capture SDK and how to use it with the Gini Capture Network Library to analyze photos of documents.

 We also provide a separate standalone [example app](https://github.com/gini/gini-vision-lib-android-example).
-This is more like a real world app and serves as an additional help for you to discover how the Gini Vision Library (and the Gini Vision Network Library) should be used.
+This is more like a real world app and serves as an additional help for you to discover how the Gini Capture SDK (and the Gini Vision Network Library) should be used.

 Requirements